EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: All

-What: The "Enhancing Excellence" initiative will provide professional development to special education teams in four key areas: instructional practices, individual education plan (IEP) development, trauma informed classrooms, and adult wellness.
-A team of special education coaches and teachers will work together to co-design a 3-day professional development opportunity for the summer of 2024 that will be responsive to the needs of the teachers and instructional assistants.
-Ultimately Enhancing Excellence, with its focus on mitigating inequities, will contribute significantly to leveling the playing field for students facing economic challenges, language barriers, and disabilities.
-By fostering a culture of continuous improvement and collaboration, the project aims to create an inclusive and supportive educational environment that maximizes the potential of every student, irrespective of their background.
+What: The "Enhancing Excellence" initiative provided professional development to special education teams in four key areas: instructional practices, individual education plan (IEP) development, trauma informed classrooms, and adult wellness.
+A team of special education coaches and teachers co-designed a 3-day professional development opportunity for the summer of 2024 too be responsive to the needs of the teachers and instructional assistants.
+Ultimately Enhancing Excellence, with its focus on mitigating inequities, contributed significantly to leveling the playing field for students facing economic challenges, language barriers, and disabilities.
+By fostering a culture of continuous improvement and collaboration, the project aimed to create an inclusive and supportive educational environment that maximizes the potential of every student, irrespective of their background.

 Child doing math on a board